-§ 14235.
-Recording of Gender and Name.
+§ 14304.
+Inquiries regarding and Recording of Gender and Name.

-- (a) Inquiries by a covered entity that directly or indirectly identify a person on the basis of sex, including gender, gender identity, or gender expression, or sexual orientation, are unlawful unless the covered entity establishes a permissible defense.
+- (a) Inquiries by a covered entity that directly or indirectly identify a person on the basis of sex, including gender, gender identity, or gender expression, or sexual orientation, are unlawful unless the covered entity establishes a permissible defense, including whether such a practice is required by state or federal law or an order of a state or federal court.
 For recordkeeping purposes, a covered entity may request a person to provide this information solely on a voluntary basis. - (b) If an ultimate beneficiary requests to be identified with a preferred gender, name, and/or pronoun, including gender-neutral pronouns, a covered entity who fails to abide by the person's stated preference may be liable under Article 9.5, except as noted in subsection (c) below. - (c) A covered entity is permitted to use a person's gender or legal name as indicated in a government-issued identification document only if it is necessary to meet a legally-mandated obligation, but otherwise must identify the person in accordance with their gender identity and preferred name.